 Danny and Jazz in Danny Phantom.
 Danny is insecure, rash and powerful, while Jazz is book-smart, confident and collected.

-The Legend Of Korra gives us Mako and Bolin - one's a broody, dark, Troubled, but Cute firebender devoted to winning the probending league and protecting his little brother; the other's a boisterous, fun-loving, earthbending lady's man.
-Mike and Bryan must like this trope.
+Mako and Bolin grew up on the streets, but while Mako is a broody, dark, Troubled, but Cute firebender devoted to winning the probending league and protecting his little brother; the other's a boisterous, fun-loving, earthbending lady's man.

 Phineas and Ferb, in some ways, though their differences seem more complementary than opposed, given how close they are.
 (Technically they're stepbrothers, though even they never refer to themselves that way.)